 In situations when there is severe impingement to the extent that it impairs the communication of your entire body, the disc will inflame or “slip” to stop you from moving and misaligning your vertebra even more.
 This defensive mechanism is saving your life because if you lose nerve supply entirely, you could lose essential abilities such as walking or digesting, etc. Chiropractic care can resolve this problem and save you several thousand dollars on drugs and surgery.

 Chiropractors are holistic doctors and even specific conditions, such as a herniated or ruptured discs, are treated in a whole body context.

-The low back disc is always seen in the context of the spine as a whole.
-In addition to addressing the low back, the chiropractor addresses possible spinal joint restrictions in the neck, midback, and extremities that may need correction.
+The low back disc is seen in the context of the spine as a whole.
+In addition to addressing the low back, the chiropractor discusses possible spinal joint restrictions in the neck, midback, and extremities that may need correction.
 Manual adjustment techniques can be used successfully in the neck and midback, while the low back is addressed with low force techniques.